joaopaulo7/jmath/README.md

 # jmath
 Just an attempt to replicate math.h by myself.
-Totally unpretentiously.
+Totally unpretentious.